jakerieger/proxyjs/README.md

 </p>

 <p align="center">
-Proxy.js is a Node library which provides a simple to use API for testing proxies.
+Proxy.js is a Node library which provides a simple to use API for testing proxies and creating proxy agents.
 </p>

 <p align="center">